Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 New York City.

-The most famous escapee was a man named Henri Chowry, nicknamed Papillon, which is French
+The most famous escapee was a man named Henri Chaluri,

-He was a safecracker and thief turned murderer and was sentenced to life in prison in 1931.
+and was sentenced to life in prison in 1931.

-He tried to escape a number of times, succeeding twice.
+He tried to escape a number of times, succeeding twice,

-Once via boat, but was then caught and sent back.
+once via boat, but was then caught and sent back,

-And finally, in 1944, he escaped on a coconut raft
+and finally in 1944, he escaped on a coconut raft

-opening a successful restaurant in Caracas.
+and settled in Venezuela, opening a successful restaurant in Caracas.

 How big is the coconut?